BahaMelki0/Win11Lib_Call_Graph_Construction/README.md

 - Access to a reference Windows 11 installation (x64) whose system libraries can be inspected
 - Optional: Graph tooling (Graphviz) for visualisation
+- Compatibility: tested with Ghidra 11.4.2 and Java 21; PDB analyzers must be enabled in headless mode (default).

 ## Repository Layout